Effective Email Marketing Strategies and Tips for Successful Campaigns

 1. Identify your goals

-• Email-generated website traffic
+• Increase email-generated website traffic

-• Leads from emails
+• Get more leads from emails

-• The number of completed targeted actions
+• Increase the number of completed targeted actions

-• Income from the targeted actions
+• Boost income from targeted actions

 Ideally, you should have clearly stated goals in the form of “increase sales by 30% in 6 months.”
 For benchmarks, use the numbers from your current mailings (if you have any), competitor data, average market benchmarks.